Georgia Heat Pump Rebates

 What's available in Georgia

 HEEHRA rebate: Point-of-sale rebate up to $8,000 for households at or below 80% of area median income.
 Funded by the IRA, administered by each state.
-Georgia is currently finalizing program rules.
+Georgia is finalizing program rules.

 Georgia rebate programs

-Georgia Power Heat Pump Rebate
+Georgia HEAR — Heat Pump (HVAC)

 2 utility-specific programs not shown here.
 Enter your ZIP in the calculator to filter to just your utility.